 During Mr. Floyd's professional career he has held positions of leadership on many state and national committees for music education and wind music performance.
 At present he is a member of the John Philip Sousa Foundation Board of Directors, Chairman of the American Bandmasters Association Educational Projects Committee, an ex-officio member of the Texas Music Educator's Association Executive Board and serves as chair of the College Band Directors National Association Music Education Committee.
 He served as National Secretary of CBDNA from 1979 to 2007 and has played an active leadership role in the implementation of that organization's many projects and services for over three decades.

 Debbie Laferty Asbill joined Music for All – then known as Bands of America – in 1985.
-As Director of Marketing and Communications, she oversees marketing, promotions, publications, Web and Internet presence for Music for All and its Bands of America and Orchestra America programs.
+As Vice President of Marketing and Communications, she oversees marketing, promotions, publications, Web and Internet presence for Music for All and its Bands of America, Orchestra America, and choir programs.
 Ms. Asbill's work and Music for All's marketing efforts and creative designs under her direction have been recognized with more than 100 awards from the International Festivals and Events Association.
 Ms. Asbill was inducted into Music for All's Bands of America Hall of Fame in 2011.

 Ms. Asbill credits her high school band director as one of the most influential people in her life.
 She says, "School music set me on a path that became my life's work.
 It is a privilege to play a part in providing the kinds of life-changing experiences that I had as a music student to hundreds of thousands of young people."